 This way of form tracking is infinitely better than just having information about submitted forms.
 Because, with multi-step form submission tracking, you can see the ratio between started and completed forms.

-Even if everything is correctly set, naturally the discrepancy between the start and end might be quite significant.
-So the next logical question should be : At what point is my user dropping off?
+Even with everything set correctly, the gap between the start and the end can be large.
+So the next question is the obvious one: where exactly is my user dropping off?

-By tracking froms with each step and sending the events to GA4, you can create form analytics reports in GA4 and form new hypotheses about your funnel.
-These report will serve you a great purpose as you can get an insight into the customer journey from opening up the form to completing it.
+By tracking each step and sending those events to GA4, you can build form reports and form real hypotheses about your funnel.
+They show you the customer journey from opening the form to completing it.

 Now you can see how many users have completed each of the steps and what are the potential bottlenecks of form submission.
 You can easily know where users decide not to continue with the form submission, and you can learn more about your users and adapt your funnel.